top of page

 • Adequate exposure suit

-• Weights – enough for safety stop
+• Weights – enough for a safety stop

 • Reference line